jlizier/jidt/readme-template.txt

    Website
 =============

-Full information on the JIDT (usage, etc) is provided at the project page on google code:
+Full information on the JIDT (usage, etc) is provided at the project page and wiki on google code:

 http://code.google.com/p/information-dynamics-toolkit/